openbmc/docs/kernel-development.md

 There are cases where waiting for upstream acceptance will delay the bring-up of a new system.
-This should be avoided through careful planning and early development of the features upstream, but where this has not happened we can chose to carry the patches in the OpenBMC tree while the upstream development is ongoing.
+This should be avoided through careful planning and early development of the features upstream, but where this has not happened we can choose to carry the patches in the OpenBMC tree while upstream development continues.

 Another exception to the upstream first rule is where patches are modifying files that are not upstream.
 This currently includes the aspeed board file